-(b) When a wind machine is removed from a site, all associated and ancillary equipment, batteries, devices, structures and supports for that system must also be removed.
+(b) When a wind machine is required to be removed from a site, all associated and ancillary equipment, batteries, devices, structures and supports for that system that do not otherwise meet building height and setback requirements must also be removed.
 For the purposes of this section, non-operation shall be deemed to include, but shall not be limited to, the blades of the wind machine remaining stationary so that wind resources are not being converted into electric or mechanical energy, or the wind machine is no longer connected to the public utility electricity distribution system.